Learn These Common Fire Alarm Codes (Part 2)

 "NAC Fault"

+Before having to deal with this trouble code, you should be able to answer "what does NAC stand for in fire alarms".
 The "NAC Fault" trouble code stands for "Notification Appliance Circuit Fault".
 It indicates a problem with the circuit that controls the notification appliances, such as horns, strobes, and bells.
-This trouble code could mean there's a wiring issue, a short circuit, or a problem with a notification appliance itself.
+This NAC circuit trouble code could mean there's a wiring issue, a short circuit, or a problem with a notification appliance itself.

 Although receiving alarms at your central station or proprietary alarm monitoring system is perhaps the most important aspect of fire safety, there's obvious value in the immediate public address provided via notification appliances.